Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Unification of parton mean-field theories on the kagome lattice

-It turns out all 8 distinct gaped $Z_2$ SLs described by \bsr (Schwinger-boson approach) can also represented by \fsr~(Abrikosov-fermion approach) as summarized in TABLE \ref{tab:ansatz}.
-Moreover, the most promising Schwinger-boson state for kagome Heisenberg model, $Q_1=Q_2$ state\cite{Sachdev1992}, describes the same spin liquid phase as the most promising $Z_2[0,\pi]\beta$ state\cite{Lu2011} in Abrikosov-fermion approach.
+It turns out all 8 distinct gapped SBMF $Z_2$ SL states described by Schwinger-boson approach (\bsr) can also represented by Abrikosov-fermion approach (\fsr), as summarized in TABLE \ref{tab:ansatz}.
+Moreover, the most promising Schwinger-boson state for kagome Heisenberg model, \ie $Q_1=Q_2$ state\cite{Sachdev1992}, describes the same gapped symmetric \ztsl~phase as the most promising $Z_2[0,\pi]\beta$ state\cite{Lu2011} in Abrikosov-fermion approach.
 We notice that 4 of these 8 correspondences (the top 4 rows in TABLE \ref{tab:ansatz}) have been obtained in \Ref{Yang2012}.